jamesquinlan/dsc-techstack/topics/github.md

 ## 4.2.
 Creating a Pull Request (PR)

-We create a pull request to notify the project owner (or the team leader) that we want to implement changes from our custom branch to the main **master** branch.
+We create a pull request to notify the project owner (or the team leader) that we want to implement changes from our custom branch to the main **main** branch.

-The pull request will allow developers to review and verify the changes before allowing them to be applied to the **master** branch, which usually only holds the **stable** version of our code.
+The pull request will allow developers to review and verify the changes before allowing them to be applied to the **main** branch, which usually only holds the **stable** version of our code.

 To create a pull request, we need to press the following button (from the same interface shown in the last screenshot):